Perspective | How the Fed is driving savers to riskier investments

 Unfortunately, the question of how — or whether — to help local governments cope with the epidemic is turning into a political war.
 Republicans, who were happy to cooperate with Democrats to provide some assistance to the needy with the Cares Act, as well as a lot of assistance to the non-needy (who include me), don’t seem inclined to do anything anytime soon.

 I’m not blaming the Fed for this problem.
-I’m mentioning it because it’s a risk that many stock owners may not realize that they’re running.
+I’m mentioning it because it’s a risk that many stock owners may not realize they’re running.
 And because this uncertainty puts even more pressure on the Fed to keep rate-induced stimulus flowing, because maximizing employment is part of its mandate.

 I don’t know where stocks go from here — no one knows.
-But what I do know is that we’re likely to have a bumpy ride for the next few months that could rival the 34 percent, five-week drop in February and March, and the subsequent 40 percent, three-month rise that started March 23.
+But what I do know is that we’re likely to have a bumpy ride for the next few months that could rival the 34 percent, five-week drop in February and March, and the subsequent 39 percent rise from March 23 to the end of the second quarter on June 30.

 The other thing I know is that if you’ve got serious money (by your standards) in the U.S. stock market, you had better have both financial and psychological staying power.
 And you’d better not bet on the Fed being able to bail you out, because it’s already done more than anyone ever thought it could do.